Daniel-KM/Omeka-S-module-Access/README.md

 TODO
 ----

+- [ ] Unit tests with all combinaison of settings (important).
 - [ ] Fix ip check for ipv6.
 - [ ] Use Omeka Store instead of local file system.
 - [ ] Update temporal to avoid to check embargo each time via php.
 - [ ] Reindexation (trigger event?) when embargo is updated automatically.
+Use the cron task of module EasyAdmin?

 Warning